HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 [Schedule and Registration] - Your exam will appear on the schedule and online registration will be enabled, but users will not receive a PIN.
 Use this option if you plan to use a method other than ET to test applicants.

 [Schedule only] - Your exam will appear on the schedule and online registration will be disabled.
-Use this option for listing your in-person, walk-up exam or if you are going to be registering applicants in manner.
+Use this option for listing your in-person, walk-up exam or if you are going to be registering applicants in this manner.
 Add registration information to the session description in the Other Notes field.

 Options:
 * Pre-registration required